Stores dedicate early hours to seniors, health-compromised shoppers - BC Local News

 Seniors and vulnerable citizens will soon be able to avoid the hustle and bustle at a couple of stores on the Island.

-Quality Foods and Shoppers Drug Mart will both use a portion of their opening hours dedicated just for those with immunocompromised systems, people living with disabilities and seniors.
+Quality Foods, Country Grocer and Shoppers Drug Mart will both use a portion of their opening hours dedicated just for those with immunocompromised systems, people living with disabilities and seniors.

+Starting Wednesday, all Country Grocer locations will allow seniors and immune-compromised people to have an hour, from 7 a.m. to 8 a.m. to shop freely without the pressure of the general public.

 Starting Tuesday, all Shoppers Drug Mart locations will use the first opening hour for customers who need assistance, including people living with disabilities and seniors.
 Stores will also offer the 20 per cent seniors discount on regular priced items for the first hour every day.